 Faced with stiff competition from imported goods, many local manufactures have switched their attention to other markets.
 But there is still some struggling for local market share and to build their brand names at home.

 PT2000 is one example.
 Its stores are often filled with customers, especially as the lunar New Year (Tet) holidays approach.
 Though the company normally avoids major marketing campaigns, it has succeeded in holding its own against imports due to cost-effective staff and emphases on quality at bargain prices.

 Nguyen Quynh Anh Thy, a Vietnamese-American woman living in San Francisco is a loyal PT2000 customer.
 She said that a polo shirt costs US$50 -70 in the US while the same one made of similar materials and designs only costs VND200,000 at PT2000.

 Ninomax is also growing its local market share, as well as shares of international markets.
 Besides 10 stores in Viet Nam, Ninomax has two in the US and it’s rumored the company is about to go public.

-Han Han Company’s Sea Collection is also garnering local customers’ favor, despite its have entered the market just five years ago.
-Sea Collection makes shirts for men and women in current, international styles and its brand is locally renowned color-mixing methods.
-Sea Collection’s sales have reached 500-600 items per day, claims a company representative.
+Han Han Company’s Sea Collection is also garnering local customers’ favor, despite its having entered the market just five years ago.
+Sea Collection makes shirts for men and women in current, international styles and its brand is locally renowned for color-mixing methods.
+Sea Collection’s sales have reached 500-600 items per day, says a company representative.

-So-called experts on the local garment industry generally agree that only Vietnamese makers know local customers better than any other garment manufacturer, and, in the longer term, the dominance of Chinese goods will be reversed by companies like PT2000, Ninomax, Sea Collection, Sanding, An Phuoc, Vee Sandy and Sifa.
+Commentators generally agree that only Vietnamese makers know local customers better than any other garment manufacturers, and, in the longer term, dominant Chinese goods will be replaced by companies like PT2000, Ninomax, Sea Collection, Sanding, An Phuoc, Vee Sandy and Sifa.